 In this way, having a mobile app lends a certain degree of credibility to your business.
 Kind of like having a phone in the 1930s, or a website in the 1990s.

 If your small business doesn’t offer a mobile app and your competitor does, it’s safe to say that your competitor is winning.
 Having a mobile app allows you to compete more fairly or to get a leg up.

 Apps can make money in two main ways.
-The first is in the same way that websites can: through adds or through the selling of products.
 These are worth considering, but they raise the risk of distracting from the intended use of the app.
 Ads can also distract from your business.

 Apps can make money in another way, a way in which websites can’t.
 If you charge for the app, the revenue from selling your app to users can be considerable.

 It would be nice to let people use your app for free.
-However, your business is small and having apps made can be very expensive.
 Charging for the app might be the only way to recoup the cost of making it.
 That is, unless you are confident enough in the ability of your app to pay for itself using the other means discussed.

-Finally, mobile apps are great ways to increase traffic to your existing website.
+Finally, mobile apps are a great way to increase traffic to your existing website.

 Mobile apps draw attention and they take interactions online.
 If your mobile app offers a form of interaction that you don’t otherwise have, this can be a significant way to increase traffic to your website.

-Hopefully this article has lead you to think a little more about having an app made for your small business.
-It can be easy to dismiss the idea of an app for your small business to due concerns like cost.
+Hopefully, this article has to lead you to think a little more about having an app made for your small business.
 A well-designed and implemented app, however, will allow you to reach more users, to serve your current users more effectively, and to make some money doing it.